 In Arizona, dependence on a solid running AC system is not a luxury – it’s a necessity.
 Among the leading causes of air conditioning system failure is a home AC Freon leak that not only will impact the overall performance of your cooling system; but it can be dangerous for you and your family in the heat of Arizona.

-It’s important to understand some of the dangers of having a Freon leak from your cooling system, how to determine if you have a Freon leak and what you can do to get it repaired as quickly as possible – with as little expense as well.
+It’s important to understand some of the dangers of having a Freon leak from your cooling system, how to determine if you have a Freon leak and what you can do to get it repaired as quickly as possible.

 How to tell if you have a Freon leak

-Most of the AC systems that are in use in Phoenix and surrounding communities are closed-loop units; meaning the Freon continually circulates through the cooling unit and does not leak.
+Most of the AC systems in use in Phoenix and surrounding communities are closed-loop units; meaning the Freon continually circulates through the cooling unit and does not leak.
 However, occasionally this can occur.
-There are a few things you can determine that will help you understand if you are experiencing a Freon leak including:
+There are a few things that will help you understand if you are experiencing a Freon leak, including:

-- The humidity inside your home is slightly higher than it typically is
+- The humidity inside your home is slightly higher than normal.

 If you experience a combination of these symptoms, it’s quite possible that a coolant leak exists and a phone call to a professional HVAC repair company in Scottsdale would be the best course of action.